Karl Hettinger: Biography

 According to Pierce Brooks, the officer who investigated the crime, Hettinger suffered from survivor's guilt because of Campbell's death, describing it as a "tremendous guilt complex."
 In addition, Hettinger was forced to visit squad rooms and publicly admit blame for his lack of courage at the onion field.
 His experience inspired the controversial "Hettinger Memorandum," whereby officers were admonished never to give up their weapons.
-Depressed and finding it difficult to function, Hettinger was transferred to a less stressful job, as a driver for the police chief.
-But after he began shoplifting, Hettinger was forced to resign from the police department.
+Depressed and finding it difficult to function, Hettinger was transferred to a less stressful job as a driver for the police chief.
+After he began shoplifting, Hettinger was forced to resign from the police department.

 Joseph Wambaugh said of Hettinger after writing both the book and the film about the "Onion Field" incident, "Karl minded terribly, but I just exploited him.
-I used money as my weapon to get the story, I offered him money that for the sake of his family he couldn't refuse.
+I used money as my weapon to get the story.
+I offered him money that, for the sake of his family, he couldn't refuse.
 I acted that way because I thought the story was more important than Karl Hettinger, more important than me -- that it was a story so important that I would have done almost anything to get it written."

 In 1985, Hettinger spoke for the first time about the incident: "I still get uneasy.
 I still can't sleep very well.
 I can still see their faces.
 I want to stop him (Powell) from getting back on the street.
 I know this man."
 That same year, Hettinger strongly opposed parole for Powell.
 Hettinger said, "I'm speaking as a victim.
-A very good friend of mine was murdered and the same men tried to murder me.
+A very good friend of mine was murdered, and the same men tried to murder me.
 But the death penalty was not carried out.
 I don't think it's right.
 I've been quiet too long."